magento/knowledge-base/src/best-practices/general/maximum-number-of-coupons-in-magento.md

 ---
 title: Maximum number of coupons in Magento
-labels: Magento Commerce Cloud,Magento Commerce,coupon,performance,2.3,database,best practices,2.3.x,2.4,2.4.x
+labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,best practices,coupon,database,performance
 ---

 This article provides recommendations on using coupons functionality in Magento Commerce and Magento Commerce Cloud, aimed at avoiding performance issues.